How the Status of Your Pet’s Gut Flora Can Help Him Live Longer

 - Survives the acidic environment of your pet’s stomach

 - Contains enough live organisms to colonize the intestines

 - Contains the correct strains of bacteria beneficial for pets, not people

 - Is easy to administer to your dog or cat

 The probiotic that I give to my own animals and recommend for all my pet patients is Complete Probiotics for Pets.
 I’ve formulated this product to contain specific strains that are uniquely valuable for dogs and cats.

 I’ve chosen probiotic strains that support bowel health and immune health.
 In my professional opinion, I believe it’s the best on the market for dogs and cats.
 Each serving provides over 58 billion beneficial bacteria from 14 of the most powerful strains.
 Plus, it’s manufactured to avoid any ill effects from heat, air, and moisture on the organisms.

-When given to your pet with his meal, you deliver helpful bacteria into his stomach with a more favorable pH.
+When given to your pet, you deliver helpful bacteria into his stomach with a more favorable pH.
 The strains in this formula are known to survive and reach the small intestine where they do most of their work.
 Because Complete Probiotics for Pets doesn’t require refrigeration, it’s handy and practical to store and to use.

 More and more veterinarians are joining in on what holistic veterinarians have realized for years.
 Giving a pet probiotics promotes good health.
 And for many animals, good health may mean they live a longer, healthier life!